 Just makes sure you mix it thoroughly with water so that it is free of lumps before you first use it, and DON'T take very much (1 tsp or less equivalent of the powder).

 If you wish to experiment after you know how you react to it, fine.
 But at first, you do not want to end up plugging yourself up with miserable constipation, and it can do that if you take too much, or if it is not well dissolved when you take it.

 The clay is like flour in your gravy.
 You know how you put in a Tablespoon of flour, and the whole cup of water or milk is thickened?

-Clay does the same thing!
+Clay does the same thing, very rapidly, no heat required!
 (Only I am persuaded that it thickens MORE than flour!)

 Mix it with water, and it is capable of thickening up a LOT of water!
 You don't want it to be absorbing that liquid while it is inside you!

 So that is the rule!
 Avoid letting it clog you up!

 I feel that there may be a place for this for some people, with some conditions, for internal use, to stimulate healing.
 I also feel that it can be useful for external use as a cold poultice for stings, burns, etc, for those who are not sensitive to chlorine.

 The information on this site is presented for informational purposes only, and consists of the opinions and experiences of the site authors.
 It is not to be construed as medical advice or to be used to diagnose or treat any illness.
 Seek the assistance of a medical professional in implementing any nutritional changes with the goal of treating any medical condition.
 The historical and nutritional information presented here can be verified by a simple web search.